zowe/docs-site/docs/getting-started/install-zowe-sdks.md

 </dependency>
 ```

-For a Gradle project, add the SDK as a dependency by updating your `build.gradle` file:
+For a Gradle project, add the SDK as a dependency by updating the `build.gradle` file:

 ```
 implementation group: 'org.zowe.client.java.sdk', name: 'zowe-client-java-sdk', version: '2.2.0'